Wanna know how to keep you sane, and stay “same sane” with twins?

 Well, this is parenting, in my simple judgment: beautiful, astonishing and hard.

-At the end this here’s a quote of my twins:
+At the end this here’s a quote from my twins:

 – “Love you, mommy!
 You’re the best in the world!!!